Corpexin/SoundOryc/README.md

 # SoundOryc

-SoundOryc is a music streaming player. **Free, no Ads & up to 320 kbps**.
+SoundOryc is a music streaming player. **Free, no Ads, up to 320 kbps & Open Source**.

   - Search your favourite songs
   - Get the list